gumaerc-testorg/6.877j-fall-2005/content/pages/tools.md

 Populus
 -------

 Populus is produced by Don Alstad at the University of Minnesota to foster instruction in population biology.
 The Populus software contains a set of simulations that are used to teach population biology and evolutionary ecology.
-For more information and to download Populus, visit their [Web site](http://www.cbs.umn.edu/populus).
+For more information and to download Populus, visit their {{% resource_link "a7fa7fcb-2936-4e31-af5a-676e2d4a17f1" "Web site" %}}.

 PopG
 ----

 PopG is a one-locus, two-allele genetic simulation program created by University of Washington and Joseph Felsenstein.
-To download PopG, visit their [Web site](http://evolution.gs.washington.edu/popgen/popg.html).
+To download PopG, visit their {{% resource_link "b6a56171-e1e5-441f-ad0c-346357c0698c" "Web site" %}}.

 CoalFace
 --------

 CoalFace is a simulation of the coalescent process with the visual display of gene genealogies, developed by Wayne Delport & Michael Cunningham at the University of Pretoria.
 CoalFace has been developed predominantly as a teaching tool, yet some basic coalescent simulation analyses can be performed.

-Both Windows® and Linux® (Intel) executables are available at their [Web site](http://www.yolinux.com/TUTORIALS/LinuxTutorialRunMicrosoftExe.html).
+Both Windows® and Linux® (Intel) executables are available at their {{% resource_link "5ddb7467-c04e-4157-8a75-07a37382d882" "Web site" %}}.

 PAML (Phylogenetic Analysis by Maximum Likelihood)
 --------------------------------------------------

 PAML is a package of programs for phylogenetic analyses of DNA or protein sequences using maximum likelihood.
 It is maintained and distributed for academic use free of charge by Ziheng Yang.
-To download source files and the software documentation, visit their [Web site](http://abacus.gene.ucl.ac.uk/software/paml.html).
+To download source files and the software documentation, visit their {{% resource_link "dacc0cd3-0d14-4491-95a2-3a5ec5defb45" "Web site" %}}.